George Helon: Life and career

 In 1997, Helon was a candidate for the Constitutional Monarchists in the Australian Constitutional Convention Election.
 By that time, he had also been registered as a Justice of the Peace (qualified) in Queensland.
 In 1998, Helon published 3 books: The Gooreng Gooreng Tribe of South-east Queensland, Aboriginal Australia, and First Names of the Polish Commonwealth.
 In 2001, Helon was hospitalized for 12 days with gelastic seizures and an inoperable 4.5-centimeter brain tumor associated with his Pallister-Hall syndrome.
 He moved with his family to Toowoomba in 2002 to be closer to medical specialists.

 A hereditary Count and nobleman of the Polish Kingdom and Polish–Lithuanian Commonwealth, Helon was appointed as the Australian representative of the Polish Nobility Association Foundation in 2005.
 By 2008, he held titles such as the Marquis de Helon, Knight Commander (KCSG) of the Pontifical Equestrian Order of St. Gregory the Great, Knight of the Grand Cross of the Order of the Eagle of Georgia and the Seamless Tunic of Our Lord Jesus Christ, Grand Officer of the Vietnamese Imperial Order of the Dragon of Annam, and the Grand Cross of the Imperial Ethiopian Order of Saint Mary of Zion.
 Between 2012 and 2013, Helon served on the Toowoomba Regional Access and Disability Advisory Committee.
 In 2014, the Helon Theological Reference Library (a private theological and biblical library Helon founded) began displaying a 1:3 reproduction of the Ark of the Covenant.

 On 8 May 2016, he founded MedicReady®, a company in Australia that produces accident and emergency medical data first response kits and cards that contain information about a patient's medical history.
 In 2018, he was named to The Toowoomba Chronicle's "Power 100" list.

+Activism

+Helon has been a prominent constitutional monarchist.
+In 1995, he lodged a formal complaint with the Australian Federal Police, requesting an investigation into whether Prime Minister Paul Keating had breached sections of the Crimes Act in promoting Australia's transition to a republic.

+In 1997, he campaigned for election as a delegate to the Australian Constitutional Convention on a republic, representing a joint ticket of the Australian Monarchist League (AML) and Queenslanders for Constitutional Monarchy (QCM).

+During this campaign, he delivered a speech titled “The Monarchy and Republicanism – The European Perspective” at the Monarchist League in Brisbane.

+Beyond constitutional matters, Helon has advocated extensively on social issues.
+He has worked on behalf of carers, aged care recipients, individuals with rare diseases and genetic disorders, and survivors of child sexual abuse.

+Since 2014, he has acted as a Child Sexual Abuse Victim Survivor Advocate, and in 2018, he began initiatives supporting patients and families affected by rare medical conditions.
+From September 2021, Helon has served as a National Carer Advocate.
+Additionally, he served on the Toowoomba Regional Access and Disability Advisory Committee (RADAC) from 2012 to 2013, contributing to disability access and policy development.